 Connecticut's IBA Program strives to complement the conservation programs of our state, federal, and nonprofit partners.
 By connecting people with nature, working with land stewards to develop conservation strategies, and supporting the implementation of these plans at a local level, the IBA Program fills an important niche in statewide conservation efforts by working to protect areas that aren't easily protected under other conservation programs.

 The IBA program is overseen by BirdLife International, with Audubon as the partner designate in the United States, and has become a key component of many bird conservation efforts, including, Partners in Flight, North American Waterbird Conservation Plan, and the U.S. Shorebird Conservation Plan.

-For More Information or Questions: Contact Corrie Folsom-O’Keefe, Important Bird Area Program Coordinator, at 203-405-9116 or by email.
+For More Information or Questions: Contact Corrie Folsom-O’Keefe, Bird Conservation Programs Manager, at 203-405-9116 or by email.